dscorbett/duployan-font/README.md

 are those floaters just the Perrault-en acute and grave above and below?
 In which case, they would have much simpler joining behavior.

-Similary, some Romanian abbreivations incorporate an equals sign for “aceeași” and “egal”.
+Similarly, some Romanian abbreviations incorporate an equals sign for “aceeași” and “egal”.
 “Egalitate” is an equals sign with the bottom line extended right.

-Similary, a dot for English “point of view” or Romanian “punct [de vedere]”.
+Similarly, a dot for English “point of view” or Romanian “punct [de vedere]”.

 Similarly, multiplication cross for Romanian “multiple”.